deiss/fftocean/README.md

 -----------------------------------------------------------------------------------

-The project is only available for MacOS and Linux users AT THE MOMENT.
-Some changes will come to make it also run on Windows platforms.
+The project is only available for MacOS and Linux users.

 I wrote the project in french, so you may not understand some directories names or file names.
 I'm working on the translation of the whole sourcecode.
-All the files in the directory Ocean are now translated, excepted the functions that belongs to other files.
-Translation still in progress.

 -----------------------------------------------------------------------------------